 Basal and luminal cells form organoids with distinct morphologies [1].
 While most basal-derived organoids are similar in size after 7 days in culture… [2], luminal-derived organoids exhibit significant heterogeneity [3].

 LAB MEDIA: Figure 4A - Authors, could you provide a separate version of figure 4A without the “A” label for the video?
 If you have flattened this figure, please submit it in its original file format as unflattened, layered images so that different components can be emphasized in the video.
+Yes we have provided the original files without the A label, provided as “Response to 6.1.1”

 LAB MEDIA: Figure 4A – Video editors, please emphasize the word “Basal.”